sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ###### *Figure 10: Hiding Markdown code*

 ## 3. Using PlutoUI
-We mentioned that `PlutoUI` brings in interesting UI functionalities to a `Pluto` notebook.
+We mentioned that `PlutoUI` brings interesting UI functionalities to a `Pluto` notebook.

 We can display all of `PlutoUI` methods: